RGB-Tools/RGB-Documentation/state-transitions.md

 The latter two can be defined as **State Generation** operation, and in the following paragraphs we will explore their properties.

-In the figure below, all 3 contract operation are shown together with their position in a DAG pertaining to an RGB contract, which is ordered according to the respective anchors in the Bitcoin Blockchain.
+In the figure below, all 3 contract operation are shown together with their position in a DAG pertaining to an RGB contract, which is ordered according to the respective Anchors in the Bitcoin Blockchain.
 Genesis is in green, State Transitions are in Red, State Extensions are in blue.

 ![](/img/contract-op-dag1.png)

 It is important to note that the main difference between ordinary State Transitions and both two State Generation Operations lie in the lack of seal closure part.
 For this reason, **both Genesis and State Extensions need a State Transition that closes the particular seal definition constructed by them**.

 Another evident, yet fundamental, aspect to take into account is that the **Active State** is the last state at the tip of the [DAG]() of contract operation that reference themselves, in the order committed to the Bitcoin Blockchain, from the Genesis.